sravans578/FocusPokus/README.md

 ## Project Summary
 FocusPokus appeals to those who enjoy games that are engaging and captivating.
 The game has objects with complex shapes and colors that vary with time.
 FocusPokus requires simple actions that enable even a naïve user to play easily.

 An important characteristic of this game is that it can be played even without an active internet connection, thus making it a standalone application.
 This game is intended for age 5 and up.
+People looking for some time off from their mundane tasks and people looking to increase their attentive skills will benefit from this game.

+The main purpose of this application is to develop cognitive skills like hand-eye coordination, concentration and memory.
+Be it a kid who just wants to play a game or an adult trying to relax, FocusPokus is the one-stop solution for everyone.
+FocusPokus can be considered as a learning resource for a kid as it stimulates player’s mental ability to match shapes and colors.
+For an adult, FocusPokus can either be a platform to sharpen the player’s perceptive skills or just a stress-buster application that one can use every day.
+<br /><br />
+## Features
 The features of this application are:
 + Home page with an attractive and minimalistic design
 + Using SharedPreferences for storing user choice throughout the application lifecycle
 + Interesting music choice for engrossing player attention